 Paying the lowest amount possible for the highest level of coverage is not difficult to do when using our site.
 The technology we use allows us to scan the entire market and return the best quotes to you, without any work on your part.

-Though this policy is designed to last for a lifetime, this does not always happen.
-If the insured stops paying premiums before reaching the designated age for premium stoppage, the coverage will cease.
-Premiums paid up to that point will not be returned and no benefit will be paid upon the subsequent death of the individual.
+Though this policy is designed to last a lifetime, this does not always happen.
+If the insured stops paying premiums before reaching the designated age for the premium stoppage, the coverage will cease.
+Premiums paid up to that point will not be returned, and no benefit will be paid upon the subsequent death of the individual.

 With over 40s life insurance, the premiums and coverage level remain the same for the duration of the policy.
 Premiums are based on age, smoking status, and coverage level, with higher levels of coverage costing more.
 At no time does this policy have a cash-in value, making the decision to apply for coverage a financially important one.

-When determining the coverage level, realize that inflation will reduce the real value of the lump sum benefit.
+When determining the coverage level, realise that inflation will reduce the real value of the lump sum benefit.
 This is particularly important when naming minor children as beneficiaries.
-They should receive enough money to cover their living and educational expenses until they are able to get a job.
+They should receive enough money to cover their living and educational expenses until they can get a job.

 When calculating the coverage level, consider all current and prospective future expenses.
-Household bills, outstanding debts including auto loans, and the home mortgage are a few of the major expenses.
+Household bills, outstanding debts including auto loans, and the home mortgage are a few of the significant costs.
 Funeral costs, childcare expenses due to the surviving spouse needing to work, and university tuition for a child or grandchild are other costs to consider.

 Expenses resulting from an existing and prolonged medical condition should also be factored into the coverage level.

 Even consumers who select the highest level of coverage will receive a budget-friendly quote when using our site.
-We are able to view premiums for hundreds of policies and we compare these to provide you with the best deals.
-After comparing prices and coverage, use our site to apply for a policy in a worry-free manner because acceptance is guaranteed.
+We can view premiums for hundreds of policies, and we compare these to provide you with the best deals.
+After comparing prices and coverage, use our site to apply for a plan in a worry-free manner because acceptance is guaranteed.